AdityaASharmaZS/Omnichannel/README.md

 4. pyspark

 ## Datasets used
 Several omnichannel-specific datasets have been used to build and run the model.
-Sample datasets can be found in the "Data_Files" folder, along with an additional README file containing data specifications.
+Sample datasets can be found in the "Data_Files" folder, along with an additional README "Data File Information.png" file containing data specifications.